Tdhtdhtdhtdhtdh: Sound Effects!

 There's this video of a guy named Nick White, and he is a master of this.

-He has a bunch of like vintage traps, and he does live sound effects along with like black and white talky movies, silent movies.
+He has a bunch of like vintage traps, and he does live sound effects along with like black and white talkie movies, silent movies.
 Sorry.

 And he is really blown up.
-He's like got four and a close to five million Instagram people now.
+He's like got four and a close to five million Instagram uh people now, wow, and uh, has had like some famous on there that take part.

 Can I get in there?
 And

-I'm going to.
 Maybe this will get to him.
+It could.

 What about slapstick, though?
 I didn't know that even.